yizhouzhao/kit-extension-template/README.md

 2. **[Add this extension to Omniverse]** Click the  <img src="https://github.githubassets.com/images/icons/emoji/unicode/2699.png?v8" width="18"> button, add absolute extension path to `Extension Search Paths`.

-Finally, you can search the `gear.simulator` and enable this extension.
+Finally, you can search the `your.app.template` and enable this extension.

 > **Note**:
 > The extension path to add is: `<your-path-to-GearSimulator>/exts`